open-contracting/deploy/docs/deploy/create_server.rst

 Create a server
 ===============

-A server is created either when a service is moving to a new server, or when a service is being introduced.
+A server is created either when an existing service is moving to a new server, or when a new service is being introduced on its own server.

 As with other deployment tasks, do the :doc:`setup tasks<setup>` before the steps below.